ioptime-official/ai-chatgpt-2/README.md

 ### Generate sentences!
-After training GPT-2, generate sentences can be generated using the trained model.
+After training GPT-2, sentences can be generated using the trained model.
 ```
 model.eval()